 6. Update Your Visitors and Google About Your New Domain

-Your website is ready to go on the new domain.
+Your website is ready on the new domain.
 Congratulations!

-But before going off to tell all your friends and family, we recommend telling Google about your recent change.
-This step is important for showing your new website in Google results pages.
+But before telling all your friends and family, we recommend telling Google about your recent change.
+This step is important for showing your new website on Google results pages.

-Finally, don’t forget about your visitors!
-While 301 redirects will channel all traffic to the right place, you might want to personally inform your users of the domain change.
-You can do this with an email to subscribers, a front page message, a blog post, and/or a social media post.
+Finally, don't forget about your visitors!
+While 301 redirects will channel all traffic to the right place, you might want to inform your users of the domain change personally.
+You can do this with an email to subscribers, a front-page message, a blog post, and/or a social media post.
+Now you're all ready to celebrate the new domain name.

 How to Migrate a WordPress Site to a New Host